adamsanaglo/pulp_deb/edge/README.md

 - `config-activate.sh` changes the enabled nginx config and restarts nginx.
 - `config-install.sh` is obsolete; it was used for initial deployment of the vNext config on the edge mirrors.

-### Scripts triggered by cron
+### Scripts triggered by cron or systemd

-- crontab is deployed to /etc/cron.d/update_meta.
-It invokes update_meta.sh as user www-data every 5 minutes.
+- crontab (deployed to /etc/cron.d/update_meta) invokes update_meta.sh as user www-data every 5 minutes.
-- update_meta.sh is deployed to /var/pmc.
-It refreshes /var/pmc/apt-repos.txt, then invokes fetch-apt-metadata.py on each pocket.
+- update_meta.sh refreshes /var/pmc/apt-repos.txt, and then it invokes fetch-apt-metadata.py on each pocket.
 - fetch-apt-metadata.py updates the locally-cached metadata for a pocket.
+- restart.conf is a systemd "drop-in" file applied to the nginx.service unit; it enables autorestart of nginx.
+- pmc-restart.service is a systemd unit file for a oneshot service invoked if nginx fails too often in a small window of time.
+- restart-nginx.sh is invoked by the pmc-restart oneshot service.
+It logs the fact that multiple restarts were required, resets the nginx service, and triggers a new restart cycle of the nginx service.

 ### Monitoring scripts